 II.
-Award Information
+AWARD INFORMATION

-A. Funding Available
+A. FUNDING AVAILABLE

-- 1. HUD anticipates that approximately \$2.5 million will be available.
-Approximately \$500,000 in fiscal year 2011 and prior year funds are available for the Lead Technical Studies program.
-Approximately \$2 million in fiscal year 2011 funds are available for Healthy Homes Technical Studies program.
+1. Cooperative Agreements.
 Cooperative agreements will be awarded on a competitive basis following evaluation of all eligible proposals according to the rating factors described in Section V.A.3.
-HUD anticipates that approximately 2 awards will be made for the Lead Technical Studies Program, and that approximately 3 to 5 awards will be made for the Healthy Homes Technical Studies Program.
-Awards will range from approximately \$200,000 to a maximum of \$300,000 per award for Lead Technical Studies and from approximately \$300,000 to a maximum of \$650,000 for Healthy Homes Technical Studies. - 2.
-New Applicants.
-Up to \$1 million is available under the Healthy Homes Technical Studies Grant Program for qualified "new applicants," i.e., those that have not been previously funded by the Office of Healthy Homes and Lead Hazard Control (OHHLHC) under the Healthy Homes Technical Studies Grant Program as the primary grantee (note that a new applicant may have previously been a subgrantee under an award to another organization).
-If there are not enough qualified new applicants for funding, any remaining funds will be made available based on how the entire pool of applications is rated and ranked.
+HUD anticipates that approximately 3 to 5 awards will be made ranging from approximately \$300,000 to a maximum of \$700,000 per award.

+2. New Applicants.
+HUD anticipates that up to \$700,000 will be available for qualified "new applicants," i.e., organizations that have not been previously funded by the Office of Healthy Homes and Lead Hazard Control (OHHLHC) under the Healthy Homes Technical Studies Grant Program as the primary grantee.
+A "new applicant" may have previously been a subgrantee under an award to another organization.
+If there are not enough qualified new applicants for funding, any remaining funds will be made available to other applicants based on the final ranking.

-B. Anticipated Start Date and Period of Performance for New Grants
+B. Anticipated Start Date and Period of Performance for New Grants.

-The start date for new awards is expected to be not later than October 1, 2011.
+The start date for new awards is expected to be not later than May 30, 2012.
 The period of performance cannot exceed 36 months from the time of award.
 The proposed performance period should include adequate time for such project components as the Institutional Review Board process, if required, the recruitment of study participants and/or new staff, and the development of new instrumentation or methods (e.g., analytical methods), all of which have been found to delay projects in the past.
-Period of performance extensions for delays due to exceptional conditions beyond the grantee's control will be considered for approval by HUD in accordance with 24 CFR 84.25(e)(2) or 85.30(d)(2), as applicable, and the Office of Healthy Homes and Lead Hazard Control (OHHLHC) Program Guide.
+Period of performance extensions for delays due to exceptional conditions beyond the grantee's control will be considered for approval by HUD in accordance with 24 CFR 84.25(e)(2) or 85.30(d)(2), as applicable, and the OHHLHC Program Guide.
 If requested and determined to be appropriate and subsequently approved by OHHLHC, grantees will be eligible to receive a single extension of up to 12 months in length.

-C. Type of Award Instrument
+C. Type of Award Instrument.